Chuo-ku Tourism Association Official Blog

 That's why today's theme is Reiganjima Water Level Observatory.

-In 1873, water level station was established on Reigan Island as one of the water markers for measuring the estuary water levels of major rivers.
-Then, for the six years until Meiji 12 (1879), except for a four-month absence, we observe the water levels at high tide and low tide here every day, and based on the data, the average sea level of Tokyo Bay, that is, nationwide We have set the height standards.
+In 1873, water level station was established on Reiganjima as one of the water markers to measure the estuary level of major rivers.
+For six years until Meiji 12 (1879), except for four months of absence, we observe the water levels at high tide and low tide here every day, and based on the data, the average sea surface of Tokyo Bay, that is, the national height standard was established.

-After that, in 1891, when setting up a Japanese benchmark in Nagata-cho, Chiyoda-ku, the level was measured from the Reiganjima Water Level Observatory to the origin, and the height of 24.5000m was used as the reference point (Note 1).
+Later, in 1891, when setting up the Japan standard base point in Nagata-cho, Chiyoda-ku, the standard survey was conducted from the Reiganjima Water Level Observatory to the starting point, and the height was 24.5000m as the reference point (Note 1).

-The Reiganjima Water Level Observatory can be said to be the cornerstone of modern surveying in Japan.
+The Reiganjima Water Level Observatory can be said to be the cornerstone of modern Japanese surveying.

 The Reiganjima Water Level Observatory is still used to observe basic data such as construction plans (Note 2).
 In addition, due to the revetment work on the Sumida River Terrace, it was relocated 36m downstream from its original location in 1994.